 Sixteen players earned All-PFL postseason honors and three were named conference Players of the Week.

-Off the field, the Dolphins immersed themselves in the Jacksonville community, logging over 400 community service hours with the Boselli Foundation, Catholic Cathedral Care, and JU Charter Day participation.
+Off the field, the Dolphins immersed themselves in the Jacksonville community, logging over 300 community service hours with the Boselli Foundation, Catholic Cathedral Care, and JU Charter Day participation.

 Academically, in Shields’ first year at the helm, the team ended the spring semester with its highest recorded grade point average in program history (2.92).
-Five Dolphins were recognized on the President’s List (4.0), 14 made the Dean’s List (3.5+) and a program-record 48 Dolphins were named on the 2016 PFL Academic Honor Roll.
+Five Dolphins were recognized on the President’s List (4.0), 14 made the Dean’s List (3.5+) and 48 Dolphins were named on the 2016 PFL Academic Honor Roll.

 Prior to his arrival at Jacksonville, Shields served as the head coach at Lenoir-Rhyne, where he spent two seasons, compiling a 17-6 record.
 While at Lenoir-Rhyne, Shields won a conference championship, was named the South Atlantic Conference Coach of the Year, and twice had his offense lead the nation in rushing.

 In the 2015 season, the Bears finished 6-5 (5-5 SAC), had six players named all-conference, and saw All-American offensive lineman Joe Ray named a finalist for the Gene Upshaw Trophy as the top lineman in Division II.
 Ray also won the Jacobs Trophy as the top lineman in the South Atlantic Conference.

 In the last graded semester, the football team had 50 players achieve a grade point average above a 3.0, with 18 boasting a 3.5 or higher.